Ed Koch: Health, death, and funeral

 Koch had a mild stroke in 1987, but was able to resume his duties as mayor within about a week.
-A former spokesman later suggested that the anxiety Koch experienced from efforts to out him during that period caused a decline in his health, which could have contributed to the stroke.

-After his mayoralty, Koch experienced further health problems, particularly heart issues, and was frequently hospitalized in the final months of his life.
+After his mayoralty, Koch experienced further health problems that included problems with his heart.
+He was frequently hospitalized in the final months of his life.
 On January 31, 2013, he was admitted to Columbia University Irving Medical Center in Manhattan due to fatigue, where he died from heart failure at 2 a.m. the next day, aged 88.
 His funeral took place on February 4, 2013, at Temple Emanu-El, a Reform Jewish congregation in Manhattan.
 Former president Bill Clinton addressed the congregation, serving as President Obama's representative.
 Other speakers included then-mayor Michael Bloomberg.
 New York City Police Department helicopters gave a fly-over at the service.

 Koch purchased a burial plot in Trinity Church Cemetery in April 2008 so that he could be buried in Manhattan.
 It is the only graveyard in the borough that accepts new burials.
 He chose to put the last words of the late journalist Daniel Pearl on his tombstone: "My father is Jewish, my mother is Jewish, I am Jewish."

+In popular culture

+Koch appears as a character in the 2024 film The Apprentice, a biopic of Donald Trump, and was played by the Canadian actor Ian D. Clark.